Diocese of Fiesole: History

 On 5 May 1639, Pope Urban VIII issued a motu proprio in which he granted Bishop Lorenzo Robbia and his successors as bishops of Fiesole the right to exercise their episcopal powers not only at the parish church of S. Maria in Campo in Florence, which belonged to the diocese of Fiesole, but also, like an Apostolic Delegate, beyond the limits of that parish in every part of the city and diocese of Florence.

-From 1637 to 1970, the Diocese of Fiesole operated the Episcopal Seminary of Fiesole, which is located next to the Fiesole Cathedral and near the Church of Santa Maria Primerana in Piazza Mino.
+From 1637 to 1970, the Diocese of Fiesole operated the Diocesan Seminary of Fiesole, which is located next to the Fiesole Cathedral and near the Church of Santa Maria Primerana in Piazza Mino.
 Jesuit principles influenced the curriculum from the beginning.
 The founder of the seminary, Bishop della Robbia, had been educated by Jesuits, and his Constitutions for the seminary mandated the use of the Spiritual Exercises of S. Ignatius.

 Statistics

 In 1679, Fiesole was inhabited by c.
 150 persons.
 By 1776, the population had grown to c.
 200 inhabitants.
 In 2018, the population of the city of Fiesole was 14,150.

 In the early 20th century, according to the Catholic Encyclopedia, the diocese had 254 parishes and 155,800 people.
 Within its limits there were 12 monasteries of men, including the famous Vallombrosa, and 24 convents for women.